ananyan/ananyan.github.io/_projects/06removableplatformforgaittrainer.md

 ## The Result
 The photo below shows the final prototype of the removable platform.
 <img src="/images/GaitTrainer/Final.jpg" alt = "final" style="position:relative" >
-We were able to test it with our user, though testing was limited so we could not assure the durability of the prototype.
+We tested the platform with Julian, though testing was limited so we could not assure the durability of the prototype.
+The final prototype was given to Julian.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/cS5NEhcHEIk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>